raythurman2386/Notes/LambdaNotes/New React/Section2.md

 # What are Props
   React utilizes a top to bottom strategy when passing data.
 We know about state and how to implement it into an application using the state hook.
 Now we're going to take a look at what we can do with that data.

+  When we want to pass information held on state inside one component to another component, we pass it as props.
+We never make changes to props data - props are read only

+  A `stateful` component is one that holds state data, either as an object or a function component that includes the useState function made available in the React v16.8 release.

+  When data comes into our app, it is loaded and stored on state, either in a centralized component specifically for state management, or a component rendering other components.

+  Components rendered in a stateful component can receive that state data via a props attribute.
+Here it can be sent down on the props object to the child component, and there we can access it just like we would with most any other object.

 # React Components to build a UI
   Nesting components